 IV.
-And Whereas by the Law of Navigation Foreign Ships are permitted to Import into any of the British Possessions Abroad, from the Countries to which they belong, Goods, the Produce of those Countries, and to Export Goods from such Possessions to be carried to any Foreign Country whatever: And whereas it is expedient that such Permission should be subject to certain Conditions; be it further enacted, That the Privileges thereby granted to Foreign Ships shall be limited to the Ships of those Countries which, having Colonial Possessions, shall grant the like Privileges of trading with those Possessions to British Ships, or which, not having Colonial Possessions, shall place the Commerce and Navigation of this Country, and of its Possessions Abroad, upon the Footing of the most favoured Nation, unless His Majesty by His Order or any of such Privileges to the Ships of any Foreign Country, although the Conditions aforesaid shall not in all respects be fulfilled by such Foreign Country.
+And Whereas by the Law of Navigation Foreign Ships are permit-Foreign Ships limited ted to Import into any of the British Possessions Abroad, from the Coun-Countries which hav tries to which they belong.
+Goods the Produce of those Countries, and to Export Goods from such Possessions to be carried to any Foreign Country whatever: And whereas it is expedient that such Permissions should be subject to certain Conditions; be it therefore enacted, That ing Colonial Possesthe Privileges thereby granted to Foreign Ships shall be limited to the like Privileges to Bai Ships of those Countries which, having Colonial Possessions, shall grant tish Ships, &c. the like Privileges of trading with those Possessions to British Ships, or which, not having Colonial Possessions, shall place the Commerce and Navigation of this Country, and of its Possessions Abroad, upon the Footing of the most favoured Nation, unless His Majesty by His Order in Council shall in any case deem it expedient to grant the Whole or any of such Privileges to the Ships of any Foreign Country, although the Conditions aforesaid shall not in all respects be fulfilled by such Foreign Country.

-V. And be it further enacted, That nothing contained in this Act, or any other Act passed in the present Session of Parliament, shall extend to repeal or in any way alter or affect an Act passed in the Fourth Year of the Reign of His present Majesty, initiuled "An Act to authorize His Majesty, under certain Circumstances, to regulate the Duties and Drawbacks on goods imported or exported in Foreign Vessels, and to exempt certain Foreign Vessels from Pilotage;" nor to repeal or in any way alter or affect an Act passed in the Fifth Year of the Reign of His present Majesty, among other things, to amend the last-mentioned Act, and that all Trade and Intercourse between the British Possessions and all Foreign Countries shall be subject to the Powers granted to His Majesty by those Acts.
+V. And be it further enacted, That nothing contained in this Act, or any This Act not to affect other Act passed in the present Session of Parliament, shall extend to 4 to 4. c.
+77 and 5 repeal or in any way alter or affect an Act passed in the Fourth Year of G. 4. c. h. the Reign of His present Majesty, intituled An Act to authorize His Majesty, under certain Circumstances, to regulate the Duties and Drawbacks on Goods imported or exported in Foreign Vessels, and to exempt certain Foreign Vessels from Pilotage; nor to repeal or in any way alter or affect an Act passed in the Fifth Year of the Reign of His present Majesty, among other things, to amend the last-mentioned Act, and that all Trade and Intercourse between the British Possessions and all Foreign Countries shall be subject to the Powers granted to His Majesty by those Acts.

 VI.
-Provided always, and be it further enacted, That until the Expiration of Ten Years, to be computed from the Twenty-fourth Day of June one thousand eight hundred and twenty-two, every Foreign Ship which previous to that Day had been engaged in Trade between any of the British Possessions in America, and other places in America, shall, for the Purposes of this Act, be deemed to be a Ship of the Country or place to which she had then belonged, if still belonging thereto; any thing in the Law of Navigation to the country notwithstanding.
+Provided always, and be it further enacted, That until the Expiration Foreign Ships trading between British Posof Ten Years, to be computed from the Twenty-fourth Day of June One sessions and other thousand eight hundred and twenty-two, every Foreign Ship which pre-Places in America, to be deemed.
+Ships of vious to that Day had been engaged in Trade between any of the British the Place to which poses of this Act, be deemed to be a Ship of the Country or place to which she had then belonged, if still belonging thereto; any thing in the Law of Navigation to the contrary notwithstanding.

 VII.
-And be it further enacted, That the several Sorts of Goods enumerated or described in the Table following, denominated "A Table of Prohibitions and Restrictions," are hereby prohibited to be imported or brought, either by Sea or by Inland Carriage or Navigation, into the British Possessions in America, or into the Island of Mauritius, or shall be so imported or brought, only under the Restrictions mentioned in such Table, according as the several Sorts of such Goods are set fourth therein; (that is to say,)
+And be it further enacted, That the several Sorts of Goods enumera- Goods prohibited or ted or described in the Table following, denominated "A Table of Pro- restricted to be imhibitions and Restrictions," are hereby prohibited to be imported or ported into Colonies. brought, either by Sea or by Inland Carriage or Navigation, into the British Possessions in America, or into the Island of Mauritius, or shall be so imported or brought, only under the Restrictions mentioned in such Table, according as the several Sorts of such Goods are set fourth therein; (that is to say,)

-A TABLE OF PROHIBITIONS AND RESTRICTIONS
+A TABLE OF PROHIBITIONS AND RESTRICTIONS: Gunpowder,